RetroPie/RetroPie-Docs/docs/PSP-FuSa-gamepad.md

 # Considerations

-* The PSP Go and street are not supported
+- The PSP street is not supported
-* If your PSP is in a good condition, this is much better than a generic controller or a 360 gamepad.
+- If your PSP is in a good condition, this is much better than a generic controller or a 360 gamepad.
 The buttons are really responsive and the D Pad ideal for retro gaming
-* The pi is capable to fully charge a PSP if it is model 3000 or 2000 but is recommended to use a good quality Mini USB type B. The retractible multi connector cable used in the picture can not charge it
+- The pi is NOT capable to fully charge a PSP
-* The volume buttons do not work in emulationstation or RetroArch
+- The volume buttons do not work in emulationstation or RetroArch
-* You can access to a more in depth configuration in the FuSa's ini files
+- You can access to a more in depth configuration in the FuSa's ini files